You hear many people say they “hate popups,” but ecommerce stores still rely on them. The simple reason for this contradiction is that popups work.

 Rather than thinking, “well I can buy this next month,” they’ll want to buy it now while there’s a good deal.

-This popup example uses a very short time window of fifteen minutes to really increase the sense of urgency around making a purchase.
+This website popup example uses a very short time window of fifteen minutes to really increase the sense of urgency around making a purchase.
 A visitor will really internalize that deadline when they see the seconds and minutes ticking away on the countdown clock.
 And just as a final touch, it says “Hurry!
 This timer is real.”

 Seasonal sales (like the example below) are also effective because they contain a built-in time restriction.